epsstan/reladomo-kata/docs/Chaining.md

 While these two times are often the same, they can be different.
 Consider the following example.

-## A few days in the life of a BugsRus customer
+## A few days in the life of a Bugs-R-Us customer

 ### Day 1 (2017/1/1) - Open an account